govwiki/govwiki.us/README.md

 To keep things simple, the project does not use any framework (such as AngularJS, Backbone etc).
 We can begin to use frameworks, later when the technology stack is settled.

+**Saving changes to github**

+`npm run push`

+**note**

+Before you editing files and before pushing your changes, please make sure you have the most recent version of the code, which could be changed by other developers.

+To do so run

+`git pull`